ADHD and Overthinking: Why Your Brain Won't Switch Off (and What Actually Helps)

 Why Dopamine Dysregulation Keeps the Loop Running

 Dopamine is the neurotransmitter most associated with ADHD, but its role is widely misunderstood.
 It is not simply a “pleasure chemical.”
 Dopamine governs salience — what the brain treats as worth attending to.
-It also plays a central role in working memory, the mental workspace where thoughts are held and manipulated.
+It also plays a central role in working memory, the mental workspace where thoughts are held and manipulated, roughly the same way you might hold a few items in your head while shopping without a list.

 In ADHD, dopamine pathways function differently.
 The brain does not release or reuptake dopamine in the same way, which means: